ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 It means that, instead of implicitly designating `main` as the only entry point, we need a mechanism to explicitly designate one or more Leo functions as entry points.

-A simple approach could to use an annotation like `@interface` to designate _interface functions_, i.e. entry points:
+A simple approach could be to use an annotation like `@interface` to designate _interface functions_, i.e. entry points:
 ```
 @interface
 function mint(...) -> ... { ... }